open-edge-insights/eii-core/README.md

 #### Run OEI services

 > **Note:**
+> Ensure to run `docker-compose down` from  [build](build) directory prior to bringing up EII stack
+> in order to remove running containers and avoid sync issues where other services have come up before `ia_configmgr_agent`
+> container has completed the provisioning step
 > If the images tagged with the `EII_VERSION` label, as in the [build/.env](build/.env) do not exist locally in the system but are available in the Docker Hub, then the images will be pulled during the `docker-compose up`command.

 ##### OEI Provisioning